 A large amount of water is critical to your Catasetum orchid maintaining its large flowers.
-You want to water it heavily as it begins its growth period, and gradually taper off as the flowers mature.
-When the orchid drops its leaves, stop watering completely until you start to see new growth in the spring months.
+Water it heavily as it begins its growth period, and gradually taper off as the flowers mature.
+When the orchid drops its leaves, stop watering completely until you start to see new growth in the spring.

 You can set your orchid on gravel-filled trays with water partially filling the trays.
 This will increase the humidity levels to the desired 40% to 60%, and the gravel will prevent your orchid's roots from sitting in water and rotting.

 You can fertilize your orchid once every two to three weeks with a 30-10-10 diluted mixture while your orchid is growing.
 As the flowers form, taper off your fertilizing schedule to once every month.
 In the autumn after the leaves turn yellow and drop, switch your fertilizer to a 10-30-20 mix.

 It's better to fertilize your orchid more times year-round in less concentrated amounts than it is to fertilize them a few times with highly concentrated fertilizers.
 This helps to prevent root and leaf burn from the fertilizer's chemicals.